eljojo/faircamp-fork/src/manual/reference/06 Theme.md

 they can also be made locally for a group of releases or for each release on its own (added in 0.15.0).

+> Tip: There is a `--theming-widget` CLI option that lets you interactively
+> explore color-related theme settings.
+Just build your catalog with the option enabled and
+> every page will then contain the theming widget (don't forget to turn it off
+> before deployment).

 ## Base

 ```eno